socialray/makahiki-ktuh/doc/configuration/page_settings.py.rst

 =========================

-The content and layout of the pages defined in a challenge is found in ``page_settings.py``. of all pages in the
+The content and layout of the pages defined in a challenge is found in ``page_settings.py``.

-.. include:: ../../makahiki/page_settings.py
-   :literal: